 The pharmacophore model is mainly used in three areas:

-ComputaBio is a professional and efficient team.
+CD ComputaBio is a professional and efficient team.
 The team has more than 40% of employees with master degree, doctor degree and above.
-Treating customers' projects ComputaBio is racing against time, mission must be reached, efficient and timely delivery of tasks, customer satisfaction and trust.
+Treating customers' projects CD ComputaBio is racing against time, mission must be reached, efficient and timely delivery of tasks, customer satisfaction and trust.
 If you have drug design needs, please feel free to contact us.